nickolasnpm/smart-agriculture-dashboard-centexs/README.md

 ### Toolsets

-To run this project in your machine, please ensure that you have the following tools:
+To run this project on your machine, please ensure that you have the following tools:

 1. Visual Studio Code